Data Types in CocoIndex

 (Date).

-Note that if you want to use a struct as the key, you need to ensure the struct is immutable.
+Note that if you want to use a Struct as the key, you need to ensure its value in Python is immutable.
 For dataclass

 , annotate it with @dataclass(frozen=True)